Voodoo Attributions in Cyber Security

 Climate alarmists have also invented a conspiracy of “fossil fuels interests” behind climate skeptics.
 Notice that labeling fossil fuels interests as the antagonist Entity is a more obvious fallacy.
 It’s similar in that it treats thousands of companies and millions of individuals as a single body, but it’s different because it’s infinitely expandable.
 It includes mining and drilling companies, then electric utilities (most electric energy in the U.S. is generated from fossil fuels), then large energy consumers, and so on.
 Climate alarmists also use evidence refuting their conspiracy theory to reinforce it.
 Climate skeptics have received no substantial funding from “fossil fuels interests” (or anybody else) since 2008.
 For the government-funded climate alarmists this is proof that money was transferred secretly!
 The climate alarmism industry receives hundreds of billions of dollars per year, with some estimating the number to be as high as $1.5T.
 In both cases, the “faithful experts” claim to have a unique expertise that is possessed only by them.
 In both cases, they secured the unconstitutional endorsement of their “faith” through the Obama regime, then used this endorsement as a proof of their credibility.
 In both cases, they didn’t hesitate to use government power to persecute dissenters.

 One of the most bizarre medieval practices was accusing and prosecuting people for “weather cooking.”
 Centuries later, climate alarmism has brought this practice back by replacing witches with “climate deniers.”
-This is an official position of California Governor Jerry “Moonbeam” Brown.
+This is the official position of California Governor Jerry “Moonbeam” Brown.
 He also blames climate change for California’s degraded ability to cope with wildfires.
 The Mueller’s “investigation” predicated on the voodoo attribution of cyber-incidents is a witch hunt not only metaphorically, but literally.

 VIPS are wrong, too